evanhe1/async-workshop/README.md

   });
 ```

 The ```catch``` function behaves exactly like a ```then``` function, except for the fact that it only takes in the  ```onRejected``` callback.
 Thus, the ```catch``` function is useful for error handling.
-The reason that we have avoided using this function thus far is because we can use a single ```catch``` function at the end of the Promise chain to handle all errors that result in rejected Promises, and we do not need to consider errors from each function along the way separately.
+We have avoided using this function thus far because we can use a single ```catch``` function at the end of the Promise chain to handle all errors that result in rejected Promises, and we do not need to consider errors from each function along the way separately.
 All Javascript ```Error``` objects have a ```message``` field that contains a human-readable description of the error that occurred, so in the callback we will simply log this description to the console.

 With error handling complete, we have fully implemented our program!
-The program will take in a user input, make an HTTP request, and write to result of this request to a file.
-Test the program with the command (using ```npm start``` as mentioned earlier) using both valid and invalid dog breed names and make sure you get the expected outputs and errors.
+The program will take in a user input, make an HTTP request, and write the result of this request to a file.
+Test the program (using ```npm start``` as mentioned earlier) using both valid and invalid dog breed names and make sure you get the expected outputs and errors.

 ## async/await

-Now that we have some familiarity with Promises and how our program could have been implemented using them, let's learn a new syntax that will make Promises make easier to work with.
+Now that we have some familiarity with Promises and how our program could have been implemented using them, let's learn a new syntax that will make Promises easier to work with.
 This syntax is called **async/await**.
 Let's consider the ```async``` keyword first.
 The ```async``` keyword is used in the header of a function.
 Here it is in a regular function:

 ```Javascript
 async function f1() {